MockingbirdME/game_md/core_rules/05 - hits_&_damage.md

 * Additional successes: in addition to the success uses provided by the weapon or attack type all attacks can use the following additional successes:
     - Location hit arm or legs (1 success) - the attack strikes an arm or the legs of the defender as chosen by the attacker.
     - Location hit head (2 successes) - the attack strikes the defender's head.
+    - Blunted attack _melee only_ (1 success) - an attack that would normally inflict penetrating damage may instead inflict concussive damage by striking with the flat of the blade or side of the spike.

 ## Targeting objects or hexes:
 When making an attack there are times that the target is not another character but an object or an area (like a hex on the battle map if using miniatures).